Azure/active-learning-workshop/README.md

-# Strata 2018 Tutorial on Using R and Python for Scalable Data Science, Machine Learning, and AI
+# Active Learning Workshop - Scalable Featurization, Labelling and Experimentation Using R and Python

 ## Instructions